B.B. Explosion

 B.B.
-Explosion (はじけてB.B., Hajikete Bī Bī) is a manga by Yasue Imai licensed in the U.S. by VIZ Media.

-The story revolves around little Airi from Okinawa who enters the Actors school dreaming of appearing in the TV show called Boom Boom (hence the B.B. in the title).
+Explosion (はじけてB.B., Hajikete B.B.) is a manga by Yasue Imai.
+It was licensed in the United States by VIZ Media.
+The manga revolves around little Airi from Okinawa who enters the Actors school dreaming of appearing in the TV series called Boom Boom, hence the B.B. in the title.

 Plot

-Airi is a talented young girl who dreams about making a big splash in show business one day.
-Unfortunately, she lives in Okinawa.
-And that's the wrong place to be for little girls with stars in their eyes.

-But hope springs eternal for all dreamers.
-Each week, a variety show called Boom Boom showcases fresh and exciting talent on TV.
-Airi decides she has to be on that show.
-With that goal in mind, she enrolls at an actor's school in the big city.

-Inspired by her new environs, Airi is determined to turn the world on with her smile.
-But, of course, there are hundreds of other kids at school with exactly the same dream.
-The competition is fierce, but with hard work and much charm, Airi has taken her first step in becoming Japan's next big thing.
+Airi Ishikawa is a talented young girl who dreams about making a big splash in show business someday.
+Each week, a variety show called Boom Boom shows fresh and exciting talents.
+With the goal of starring in it, she enrolls at an actor's school in the big city.
+Inspired by her new environtments, Airi is determined to turn the world on with her smile.
+With hard work and much charm, she has taken her first step in becoming popular in Japan.